laxmanbalaraman/DesignPatterns/Structural Design/Adapter Design/README.md

 # Adapter Design Pattern

 Adapter lets two object with incompatiable interfaces to collaborate.
+In simple words make one object to behave (adapt) like (to) another object as long as the conversion make some sense.

 #### When?